rajks24/SlimPDF/README.md

 - Bundle a sample PDF and lightweight test harness for automated regression checks.
 - Surface compression logs/errors in the UI toast instead of only in the console.
-- Package a Dockerfile for one-command setup across machines.
+- Provide presets for common Ghostscript parameter combinations beyond the built-in `-dPDFSETTINGS`.